Raja-s-k/automate-the-boring-stuff/chapter-08/practice_questions.md

 The inputStr() fuction stops accepting further string values.

 **7)**
-The inputStr() fuction takes the hello as its value.
+The inputStr() fuction takes hello as its value.